This is a transcription of an audio lecture which you can download for free: Alphabet of Kabbalah Course .

 We also find another symbol from the letter Aleph, which is a vertical line crossed by two diagonal lines.
 This Aleph is a hieroglyph from ancient times.

-There is another word that is good for us to describe: אל El, which is God in Hebrew, which like in Arabic is written with א Aleph and ל Lamed.
+There is another word that is good for us to describe: אל El, which is God in Hebrew, and as in Arabic is written with א Aleph and ל Lamed.

 In the Hebrew alphabet, there is another “a” sounding letter called ע Ayin, which also sounds like Ah.
 But the ע Ayin Ah sounds here in the throat. א Aleph sounds AH-Leph as you see, out.
 The letter ע Ayin sounds in the throat, which for many is difficult to pronounce.
 Both Arabic and Hebrew have these two Ah sounds, the Ah that goes out and the Ah that stays in the throat.
 For instance you find these two Ah sounds in that name of an airline called El Al. El Al means “the High God.”
 Al written with Ayin means high.
 This is very significant because the word Allah also has two A's and two L's, like El Al.